 There should be no paralleling of the pursuit route.
 Officers are authorized to use emergency equipment at intersections along the pursuit path to clear intersections of vehicular and pedestrian traffic to protect the public.
 Officers should remain in their assigned area and should not become involved with the pursuit unless directed otherwise by a supervisor.

-Non-pursuing personnel needed at the termination of the pursuit should respond in the same manner as they would to any other priority call.
+Non-pursuing personnel needed at the termination of the pursuit should respond in a nonemergency manner, observing the rules of the road.